00fast00/overwatch-widget/doc/developer/readme.md

 1. Edit files in the `src/` directory
 2. Run `scripts/build.sh all` or `scripts/build.sh watch`
-3. The bundled widget appears in `dist/debug/gui_overwatch.lua`
+3. The bundled widget appears in `dist/debug/overwatch.lua`
 4. Copy or symlink this file to your game's widget directory for testing

-## Debugging / Testing Tips
+## Debugging / Testing Tipps

 - Reenable in `Settings->Custom` to load again.
 - Use a second instance of your editor to open `dist` so you aren't getting masses of diagnostic errors.